shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-08-26-Installing-Tomcat9-On-Ubuntu-18.04.md

 Next save the file and exit.

-## Step 8 - Granting Access To "Host Manager"
+## Step 8 - Granting Remote Access To "Host Manager"

 First open the configuration file for the Host Manager Application.